raspberrypilearning/fl-codeclub-week3/en/step_3.md

 You could even get each club member to sign the copy of the club rules on the wall.

 ![Club Rules](https://s3-eu-west-1.amazonaws.com/rpf-futurelearn/CC+vol+training+/ClubRules.png)
-*Listen and be helpful: club rules on a classroom wall*

 Here are a few rules that you might like to include: